Ciela-Institute/caustics/paper.md

 We compare the performance with that of Lenstronomy as our baseline.
-The most direct comparison between the two codes can be observed by comparing the `Lenstronomy` line with the `caustics unbatched cpu` line. `Lenstronomy` is written using the `numba` [@numba] package which compiles python code.
-The left plot shows that `caustics` suffers from a significant overhead compared with Lenstronomy, which is nearly twice as fast as the `caustics unbatched cpu` line.
+The most direct comparison between the two codes can be observed by comparing the `Lenstronomy` line with the "caustics unbatched cpu" line. `Lenstronomy` is written using the `numba` [@numba] package which compiles python code.
+The left plot shows that `caustics` suffers from a significant overhead compared with `Lenstronomy`, which is nearly twice as fast as the "caustics unbatched cpu" line.
 This occurs because `caustics` has some Python logic to dispatch the parameters to their appropriate modules in its graph.
 Despite this, `caustics` showcases a strong performance when using the batched GPU setting, especially in the more realstic scenario with extra computations in the simulator including 4x oversampling of the raytracing and the PSF convolution.

 ![Runtime comparisons for a simple lensing setup.
 We compare the amount of time taken (y-axis) to generate a certain number of lensing realizations (x-axis) where a Sérsic model is lensed by an SIE mass distribution.
 For CPU calculations we use `Intel Gold 6148 Skylake` and for the GPU we use a `NVIDIA V100`.
 On the left, the lensing system is sampled directly with 128 pixel resolution.
 On the right, a more realistic simulation includes upsampled pixels and PSF convolution.
 From the two tests we see varying performance enhancements from compiled, unbatched, batched, multi-threaded, and GPU processing setups.\label{fig:runtime}](media/runtime_comparison_img.png)

-Comparing the "caustics unbatched cpu" and "caustics batched cpu" lines we see that batching can provide more efficient use of a CPU and improve performance.
+Comparing the "caustics unbatched cpu" and "caustics batched cpu" lines we see that batching can provide more efficient use of the same, single CPU, computational resources.
 However, in the realistic scenario the batching has minimal performance enhancement, likely because the python overhead of a for-loop is minimal compared to the large number of operations being performed.

 Comparing "caustics batched cpu" and "caustics batched 4cpu" we see that PyTorch's automatic multi-threading capabilities can indeed provide performance